MacKLess/galactic-calculator/README.md

 ## Description

-_An app that determines the user's age in seconds, in years on the following countries: Mercury, Venus, Jupiter, Mars.
-In addition, based on inputted life expectancy, the user will be informed how many years they will have left on each country._
+_An app that determines the user's age in seconds, in years on the following planets: Mercury, Venus, Jupiter, Mars.
+In addition, based on inputted life expectancy, the user will be informed how many years they will have left on each planet._

 ## Setup/Installation Requirements